A Cafe La Femme Mini Mystery

 Six romance writers

-Livia Day is a stylish, murder-obsessed fashionista who lives inside the head of someone else entirely.
-Tansy Rayner Roberts is a mother, a blogger, a podcaster, and a Hugo-award winning critic.
+AUTHOR BIOGRAPHY: Livia Day is a stylish, murder-obsessed fashionista who lives inside the head of someone else entirely.
+Tansy Rayner Roberts is a mother, an author, a blogger, a podcaster, and a Hugo-award winning critic.
 Together they WRITE CRIME.
 And sometimes they invent ice cream recipes.
-Livia is the author of the Café La Femme series of cozy mystery novels, including A Trifle Dead and new release Drowned Vanilla.
+Livia Day is the author of the Café La Femme series of cozy mystery novels, including A Trifle Dead, Drowned Vanilla, The Blackmail Blend and available for preorder, Keep Calm and Kill the Chef.
 Warning: reading these books will make you crave dessert.

 Enjoy an excerpt from The Blackmail Blend